Here you are, prepping for your big major donor visit. Yay!

 2. Ask for advice.

 It’s absolutely the best way to get in the door.
-Just say you want to pick their brain.
+You can say you want to run an idea by them, or pick their brain.

 They’ll be willing to see you if they know that THEY get to do the talking.